yu-ming-chen/tp/docs/DeveloperGuide.md

 With the above sequence, a budget will be successfully deleted by the user in his NUSave application, and it will be reflected on the user interface through the successful `CommandResult` and updated budget list.

 ##### 4.3.2.2.
-Delete Expenditure
+Delete expenditure

 (Contributed by David)

-This section explains the `Delete Expenditure Command`.
+This section elaborates on the `DeleteExpenditureCommand`.

 The following activity diagram to shows the events that occur when the user executes the `Delete Expenditure Command`.

 ![AddExpenditureCommand Activity Diagram](diagrams/commandsPlantUML/diagram/DeleteExpenditureActivityDiagram.png)

-Figure 4.3.2.2.1: Activity Diagram for delete expenditure command.
+Figure 4.3.2.2.1: Activity diagram of the `DeleteExpenditureCommand`.

 The following command occurs in the `Budget Page` of NUSave, and results in the specified expenditure of the particular index to be removed from NUSave.
 This command therefore requires a compulsory index to specify the particular